mbtuk1/chemEngColl/effectivenessFactors/README.md

 # Solution algorithm for non-isothermal effectiveness factors

 The python script implements the algorithom proposed by Lee and Kim [1] and was used for the effectiveness factor calculations in [2].
 The implementation works, but it is inefficient (especially the root finding of H1 and H2).
+The theoretical background for the calculation of non-isothermal effectiveness factors was introduced by Weisz and Hicks [3].

 As an example, Figure 5 of [2] is calculated with the code in this folder:
 ![Temperature profiles](temperatureProfile.png)